Co–Director & Senior Teacher (Baby Group, Kids’ Art Club – A, B)

-Zuzana is an artist with more than 11 years of experience.
+Zuzana is an artist with more than 13 years of experience.
 She has a long-standing interest in creative activities and working with bilingual children.
-In October 2007, she established Czech School without Borders, London, originally just a small arts club for Czech-speaking pre-school children.
-In 2009, it became a wider international project with branches in London, Paris, Berlin, Munich, Brussels and Zurych.
+In October 2007, she established Czech School Without Borders, London, originally just a small arts club for Czech-speaking pre-school children.
+In 2009, it became a wider international project with branches in London, Paris, Munich, Brussels, Dresden, Rhein-Main, Geneva and Zurich.
 Through her work, Zuzana explores new possibilities in bilingual education.
 Zuzana studied textile design at The Academy of Arts, Architecture and Design from 1999 to 2005.
 The course focused on practical textile printing, etching, textile technologies.

 After she graduated with Master Degree from the Faculty of Social Studies of Masaryk University in Brno (Social Policy and Social Work), Štěpánka worked as a specialist administrative in a field of social insurance in Liberec for 6 years.
 In 2012 she decided to gain a new life and work experience in London, where she joined the Czech School Without Borders as a volunteer.
 She is still set in a social field and works as a personal assistant with physically disabled people at the moment, but would like to gain more experience in education and teaching as she enjoyes working in CSWB and finds children´s creativity and energy just amazing.

 KATKA VLČKOVÁ(2. třída / year 2)

 Katka graduated from Slezska univerzita in Opava with a degree in English and German.
 She then studied journalism and currently works for a digital newspaper in London.
 Katka loves travelling, walking and running and is interested in functional nutrition.